CUSTOM JEWELLERY

 First I needed the ring size so I could space and size the footprints appropriately.
 I drew these on a flat piece of paper that would be the size of the ring once it was rounded.

 In order to recess the prints, I needed to have an inner and an outer ring.
 Then I had to cut the shapes onto the outer ring, using my hand-drawn paper template.
-I could not make a flat band as the footprints would become distorted once the band was shaped into a ring.
+I could not make a flat band as the footprints would have become distorted once the ring was curved into shape.

 Next step, fitting in the inner ring and soldering both rings together.